midhunrobert/Todo-App/README.md

 This is a simple To-Do application built using **Spring Boot** and **MySQL**.
 It allows users to manage their tasks efficiently.

 ## Features
-- Add, update, and delete tasks
+- Add and delete tasks
 - Mark tasks as completed
 - Store tasks in a MySQL database
-- RESTful API implementation

 ## Tech Stack
 - **Java 17+**